 Imagine if stores sold you 11 eggs in a carton instead of 12, but charged the same amount.
 That’s basically what shrinkflation is.
 While you aren’t paying more out-of-pocket, your unit cost is definitely rising.
 Plenty of brands are doing this right now — even restaurants — because studies show that customers hate higher prices more than smaller products.
 We’ve got the proof.

-We’re keeping tabs on the r/shrinkflation subreddit on Reddit, where people are constantly reporting these things, and we’ve rounded up the best examples for you here.
+Fueled by the many examples shared via the r/shrinkflation subreddit on Reddit, we’ve rounded up the best examples for you here.

 Arm & Hammer Detergent: Cutting weight like an Olympic wrestler.